very-good-science/data-ethics-club/site/contents/write_ups/2021/08-09-21_writeup.md

 Maybe it's hard to separate the end use with the intention.
 There exists dual use technology, such as a stress recognition system that may not have solely good intentions.
 Perhaps you should design it with consideration.

 Not to calculate the moral worth of one decision over another, but at least considering intuitive moral decision making around some principles.
 But what principles?
 Can we ever agree on them?
-Academics need to be more humble and a bit more measured in what they say they can do.
+Academics need to be more humble and a bit more measured in what they say they can do (Ismael Kherroubi Garcia has done [some excellent writing on this idea](https://towardsdatascience.com/data-science-meaning-and-diversity-bb842602e55d) in data science, framed as 'epistemic humility')

-What counts as positive impact?
-Add ESR into the IRB rather than as a separate thing?
-Then there are other separate reforms that

 ## The ESR is based around universities and research funding; would something like this work in other types of organisations - why/why not?